Shelby Mustang: Demonstrator Edition of Shelby American

-2013-2014 Shelby 1000 and 1000 S/C
+2013–2014 Shelby 1000 and 1000 S/C

 The 2013 Shelby 1000 was officially unveiled at the New York International Auto Show, under once again a Street Package, and a Track Package (S/C).

-The 2013/14 Shelby 1000 had the 5.8 L V8 engine from the 2013/14 GT500.
-Upgrades included a full Engine Package using a performance 850 hp fuel system with 72 lb injectors, a Borla Custom 3-inch stainless-steel catback exhaust and new parts such as forged pistons, ported cylinder heads, titanium valve springs and titanium retainers.
-The engine breathes through a Kenne Bell 3.6L Supercharger using a 4.5-inch inlet pipe feeding an 1850cfm throttle body.
+The 2013/14 Shelby 1000 had the 351 cuin V8 engine from the 2013/14 GT500.
+Upgrades included a full Engine Package using a performance 850 hp fuel system with 72 lb injectors, a Borla Custom 3 inch stainless-steel catback exhaust and new parts such as forged pistons, ported cylinder heads, titanium valve springs and titanium retainers.
+The engine breathes through a Kenne Bell 3.6 L supercharger using a 4.5 inch inlet pipe feeding an 1850 cuft/min throttle body.
 A High Performance aluminum flywheel and a twin-clutch assembly is also used.
 The engine is estimated to produce over 1200 hp.

 Like the 2012 Shelby 1000, the 2013/14 needed significant under-body and chassis strengthening modifications to handle the extra power from the engine.
 Driveshaft tunnel braces and billet-aluminium supports and suspension parts were used.
 A Custom 9" Wavetrac Differential is used to help put power down through the rear wheels.

 The Exterior received the usual "Shelby 1000" decals and an overlay package with a functional carbon-fiber hood, front lip spoiler, rear bumper and side skirts.
 A Widebody Version of the car was also offered.

 Since 2011, Shelby 1000 become a package for 2010-14's Ford Shelby GT500, due to the popularity of the package, Shelby American also received 2013–14 Ford Shelby GT500s to be converted into Shelby 1000s from customers.